esnet/gdg/documentation/content/docs/configuration.md

 #### Authentication Token

 You can use an Authentication Token / API Key to authenticate with the Grafana API, which can be generated in your Grafana Web UI => Configuration => API Keys.
 You can then use it in your configuration file (eg. `importer.yml`).

+WARNING: gdg is currently using viper to read in the config.
+Since viper makes all keys lowercase, we also have the same limitation.
+Camel case will be read in but be aware that a section named fooBar == Foobar == foobar etc.

 ```
 context_name: main